MouradGridach/mouradgridach.github.io/_pages/cv.md

 Program Committee and Reviewer Member of Conferences
 ======
-* 56th Annual Meeting of the Association for Computational Linguistics, 15-20 July 2018   Melbourne
+* 56th Annual Meeting of the Association for Computational Linguistics (ACL), Melbourne, Australia, 15-20 July 2018.
 * Women and Underrespresented Minorities in Natural Language Processing (WiNLP).

 Awards